danielelkington/countthevotes/README.md

 # Count The Votes
 Count votes using a simple proportional voting system in your browser.
-See it in action at [countthevotes.club](http://countthevotes.club)
+Written using Angular JS.